Ordneri/mcd/README.md

 # mcd
-Make and create directory on linux,combined mkdir
+Make and create directory on linux,combined mkdir and cd.